 It makes this Chicken Tortellini Soup a staple for those busy nights when you forgot to take anything out of the freezer!

-Simply add your frozen chicken breasts into the simmering liquid and cook until done (you want to make sure the internal temperature is at least 165 degrees F).
+Simply add your frozen chicken breasts to the simmering liquid and cook until done (you want to make sure the internal temperature is at least 165 degrees F).

 This will take a few minutes longer than fresh chicken breasts, but it is infinitely quicker than trying to thaw chicken breasts before making dinner!